A Personalized Diet & Exercise Plan Just For You

 Once you’ve found the result you want to explore, you can learn about the genes that were tested and get an overview of what it means for your health.

-The recommendations portion of the results was very low-value, though.
+The recommendations portion of the results did not offer as much value as I would have hoped.
 It explained that I may have increased performance in certain sports, but there was no mention of what these sports are or why that is.
 If it had told me which exercises my body was best suited to, I could then incorporate these into my fitness routine.
 I expected to get that info.

 Another problem is that there’s just so much information and it all feels a bit disorganized.
 Each section has several subsections, and the more I drilled down, I found it increasingly difficult to understand how each section relates to the other.